cyberbotics/webots_ros2-release/webots_ros2_importer/webots_ros2_importer/urdf2webots/README.md

 convert2urdf('MY_PATH/MY_URDF.urd')
 ```

-### Arguments
+### In-Depth Tutorial

-Outputs: someRobot_textures (folder), someRobot.proto.
-Use in Webots: put the outputs in the protos folder of your Webots project.
+Check out [this tutorial](./docs/tutorial.md) for a more in-depth, step by step instruction, on how to:
+- Generate a URDF file from a ROS repository.
+- Convert your URDF file to a Webots PROTO file.
+- Load your converted model into Webots and make final adjustments.

 ## Notes
-This tool have been tested using Webots R2020a on Ubuntu16.04 and Windows.
+This tool have been tested using Webots R2020b on Ubuntu16.04 and Windows.
 You can find the sources of these URDF files here:
   - universal robot: https://github.com/ros-industrial/universal_robot/tree/kinetic-devel/ur_description
   - pr2 robot: https://github.com/PR2/pr2_common/tree/kinetic-devel/pr2_description